 It is time to dump the current trustees and vote for the City Vision team that will work together to maintain and protect your annual dividend.

-- Appointing qualified directors to Vector that better reflect the diversity of Auckland and are able and committed to maintaining the dividend paid annually.
+- Diversity: We will appoint qualified directors to Vector that better reflect the diversity of Auckland and are able and committed to maintaining the dividend paid annually.

 City Vision’s candidates

 Voting documents need to arrive in time for election day on Friday 26 October so must be posted by Wednesday 24 at the latest or hand delivered to Election Services, Level 2, 198 Federal Street by 5pm on election day.

 For any voting queries call 09 973 5212